Mladen Ivanić

-Mladen Ivanić (Младен Иванић, [mlâden ǐʋanit͡ɕ]; born 16 September 1958) is a Bosnian Serb politician who served as the 6th Serb Member of the Presidency of Bosnia and Herzegovina from 17 November 2014 until 20 November 2018.
+Mladen Ivanić (Младен Иванић, [mlâden ǐʋanit͡ɕ]; born 16 September 1958) is a Bosnian Serb politician who served as the 6th Serb member of the Presidency of Bosnia and Herzegovina from 2014 to 2018.
 He is the founder, member and former president of the Party of Democratic Progress.

-Ivanić also served as Minister of Foreign Affairs from 23 December 2002 until 11 January 2007.
-He was the 7th Prime Minister of Republika Srpska as well.
+Ivanić served as minister of foreign affairs from 2002 to 2007.
+He was also Prime Minister of Republika Srpska from 2001 to 2003.
+Ivanić served as member of the national House of Peoples from 2007 to 2014 as well.

 Early life and education

-Born in Sanski Most, Ivanić has lived in Banja Luka since 1971, earning his university diploma in economics there.
-He then received a doctorate in Belgrade; the thesis was titled Contemporary Marxist political economy in the West.
+Born in Sanski Most, Ivanić has lived in Banja Luka since 1971, when he earned his university diploma in economics in 1981.
+He then received a doctorate from the University of Belgrade in economics.
+His thesis was titled Contemporary Marxist political economy in the West.
 He undertook post-Doctoral studies at the University of Mannheim and the University of Glasgow.
 Upon completion of his studies, he worked as a journalist.
-From 1985 to 1988, he lectured in Political economy at the Faculty of Economics in Banja Luka, and later also in Sarajevo and Glasgow.
+From 1985 to 1988, he lectured in Political economy at the Faculty of Economics in Banja Luka, and later also in Sarajevo.

 Early political career

 Ivanić's political career began in 1988, when he became a member of the Presidency of SR Bosnia and Herzegovina during Yugoslav Socialist times.

 From 2001 until 2003, he was Prime Minister of Republika Srpska, one of Bosnia and Herzegovina's two entities.
-He also served as Minister of Foreign Affairs, succeeding Zlatko Lagumdžija on the post, and as such was a member of the Council of Ministers of Bosnia and Herzegovina (i.e. the national government).
+He also served as minister of foreign affairs, succeeding Zlatko Lagumdžija on the post, and as such was a member of the Council of Ministers of Bosnia and Herzegovina (i.e. the national government).
 In turn, he was succeeded on the post in 2007 by Sven Alkalaj.
-Ivanić is a founding member of the center-right Bosnian Serb Party of Democratic Progress (PDP) and was its President from 1999 to 2015.
+Ivanić is a founding member of the center-right Bosnian Serb Party of Democratic Progress (PDP) and was its president from 1999 to 2015.

 Presidency (2014–2018)

+2014 general election

+The Alliance for Change, a coalition formed around the Serb Democratic Party and Ivanić's PDP, amongst some other parties as well, announced on 14 July 2014 that Ivanić would run in the Bosnian general election as a candidate for Bosnia and Herzegovina's three-person Presidency member, representing the Serbs.

-At the 2014 general election, held on 12 October, Ivanić was elected as the Serb member of the Presidency of Bosnia and Herzegovina, narrowly beating Alliance of Independent Social Democrats' (SNSD) candidate, the Republika Srpska Prime Minister Željka Cvijanović.
+At the general election, held on 12 October 2014, Ivanić was elected to the Presidency, having obtained 48.71% of the vote, narrowly beating the Alliance of Independent Social Democrats' (SNSD) candidate, the Republika Srpska prime minister Željka Cvijanović, who obtained 47.56% of the vote.
 His victory marked the first time since the Dayton Agreement that a Serb member of the Presidency received the highest number of votes in the country, out of the three elected members.
-He was then Chairman of the Presidency (head of state) from 17 November 2014 until 17 July 2015 and again from 17 November 2016 until 17 July 2017.
+He was then Chairman of the Presidency from November 2014 to July 2015 and again from November 2016 to July 2017.